DIBSTER-Archives/.github/profile/readme.md

 - [Pterodactyl Bot](https://github.com/DIBSTER-Archives/Public-Pterodactyl-Discord-Bot)
   - This was an unfinished Discord Bot that would be used in a host like server.
 Never finished as DiscordJS V13 became obsolete.

+# 🔐 License:
+- Distributed under the Apache-2.0 license.
+See LICENSE.md for more information.
+- Ask you include credits when you are using this.
+Link back to this repository or state my GitHub name.